 1. Bloating and Belching

 Frequent swallowing is common with a sore throat or when stomach acid begins to back up into the esophagus.
-This made lead to swallowing more air, a feeling of being bloated, and frequent belching.
+This may lead to swallowing more air, a feeling of being bloated, and frequent belching.
+This bloating and belching may also be related to inflammation of the stomach lining caused by H. Pylori the bacterium responsible for some stomach ulcers.
+Quick fixes to reduce belching include:

 Some individuals with GERD may not experience heartburn at all.
 Rather, they may experience symptoms such as nausea and even severe chest pains.